LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

    If you want to verify what code this video starts with, check out the `event-detail-view <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/event-detail-view>`_ branch.
 If you want to verify what code this video ends with, check out the `event-tag-model <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/event-tag-model>`_ branch.

+   The starter code for this video is found at the `event-detail-view branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/event-detail-view>`_ of ``CodingEventsDemo``.
+The final code presented in this video is found on the `event-tag-model branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/event-tag-model>`_.
+As always, code along to the videos on your own ``CodingEvents`` project.

 .. todo: Add event tag video

 The ``EventTag`` Model - Text